elastic/examples/ELK_usfec/README.md

-## Using ELK to Analyze US FEC Campaign Contribution data
+## Using Elastic Stack to Analyze US FEC Campaign Contribution data

-This example demonstrates how to analyze & visualize US Federal Election Commission (FEC) campaign contribution data from the 2013-2014 election cycle data using Elasticsearch, Logstash and Kibana.
+This example demonstrates how to analyze & visualize US Federal Election Commission (FEC) campaign contribution data from the 2013-2014 election cycle data using Elasticsearch and Kibana.
 The [data](http://www.fec.gov/finance/disclosure/ftpdet.shtml#a2013_2014) analyzed in this example is taken from the [Federal Election Commission](http://www.fec.gov/finance/disclosure/ftpdet.shtml) site.

 For some background information for this demo, please see the blog post here:
 [Kibana 4 for investigating PACs, Super PACs, and who your neighbor might be voting for](http://www.elasticsearch.org/blog/kibana-4-for-investigating-pacs-super-pacs-and-your-neighbors/).
 Note that the screenshots in the blog were created with Kibana 4.0 - your dashboard may look a little different depending on the Kibana version you are using.